Maverick Viñales: Aprilia Racing (2021–2024)

 In August 2021, it was announced that Viñales would join the factory Aprilia racing team from 2022, initially on a one-year contract, joining existing rider Aleix Espargaró.
 On 20 August 2021, Yamaha and Viñales ended their contract with immediate effect, opening the door for Viñales to make an early debut with Aprilia at the Aragon Grand Prix on 12 September.
 Viñales took the place of regular team rider Lorenzo Savadori, who was injured in August and will continue to act as the team's test rider.
-Viñales finished the season 10th in the rider's standings, with 106 points.
+Viñales finished the season tenth in the rider's standings, with 106 points.

+2022

 Viñales' first podium with Aprilia came at the Dutch TT.
 Then, he finished second in the British Grand Prix.
 He finished third for his third podium in four races at the San Marino Grand Prix.

+2023

 On 26 May 2022, Viñales signed a contract extension with the team for 2023 and 2024, still teaming up with Aleix Espargaró.

 In the opening round of the 2023 season, Viñales scored his and Aprilia's first podium of the season at the Portuguese Grand Prix.
 His next podium was in Barcelona, where he finished behind teammate Aleix Espargaró in the first ever 1-2 finish for the factory Aprilia team in MotoGP.
 In the last race of the season, Viñales scored his first Aprilia pole position.
-He ended the season in 7th, only 2 points adrift of his teammate.
+He ended the season in seventh, only two points adrift of his teammate.

+2024

-In the 2024 Grand Prix of the Americas, Viñales scored, after winning the sprint race, his 10th win in his MotoGP career, making him the first MotoGP rider ever to win on three different manufacturers in the MotoGP era, with race wins on Suzuki, Yamaha and Aprilia bikes.
+In the 2024 Grand Prix of the Americas, Viñales scored, after winning the sprint race, his tenth win in his MotoGP career, making him the first MotoGP rider ever to win on three different manufacturers in the MotoGP era, with race wins on Suzuki, Yamaha and Aprilia bikes.
 This was also the last non-Ducati race victory until Johann Zarco won the 2025 French Grand Prix more than a year later.

-Red Bull KTM Tech 3 (2025–)
+Red Bull KTM Tech 3 (2025–2026)

 On 13 June 2024, it was announced that Viñales signed for the Red Bull KTM Tech3 as an official factory rider, alongside former Ducati rider Enea Bastianini.

+2025

-He briefly led the Qatar Grand Prix, making him the first rider ever to lead a race with four different manufacturers, finishing 2nd on the road, only to lose the podium to a tyre pressure penalty which dropped him to 14th.
+Viñales briefly led the Qatar Grand Prix, making him the first rider ever to lead a race with four different manufacturers, finishing 2nd on the road, only to lose the podium to a tyre pressure penalty which dropped him to 14th.

 Viñales sustained an injury during the second qualifying session (Q2) of the German Grand Prix.
 He suffered a severe fall just minutes into Q2.
 Initial examinations at the medical center revealed a dislocated left shoulder.
 However, a more thorough examination determined that Viñales also had a fracture and a torn supraspinatus ligament, which supports shoulder movement.
 He successfully underwent surgery in Italy on Sunday, July 13, 2025.
 Viñales missed the Czech, Austrian, and Hungarian rounds of the championship as a result.